PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 ###Switch Roles
 1. System brings up a box with the options : Driver and Passenger
-2. User chooses their desired role and click accepts <-- Extension depending on what you click and checks if new driver
+2. User chooses their desired role and click accepts
 3. System updates profile to reflect chosen role

 ###Edit account